Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Introduction

-In seamless human-human interactions, the giver intuitively analyzes the context, adapting the object's position and orientation to match the receiver's reaching posture and the intended subsequent use of the object \cite{parastegari2017modeling}.
+In seamless human-human interactions, the giver intuitively adapts the object's position and orientation to match the receiver's posture and intended subsequent use \cite{parastegari2017modeling}.
 This intrinsic understanding ensures that the delivery configuration avoids interference with the human's preferred grasp region, allowing them to transition smoothly into the downstream task without cumbersome regraspings \cite{brand2022predictability}.
 In fact, humans naturally adopt \textit{receiver-centered} strategies, actively aligning the object's affordance axes (e.g., presenting the handle of a tool) to accommodate the partner's needs \cite{chan2015characterization}.
 Conversely, standard robot-to-human handovers often rely on static, open-loop strategies \cite{chan2013human}.
 Typically, the robot transports the object to a predefined spatial coordinate and rigidly waits for the human to retrieve it.
 This object-centric approach forces the human to adapt to the robot's configuration, which, as demonstrated by the aforementioned intention misalignment studies, often results in awkward grasping postures, increased physical strain, and a suboptimal user experience \cite{cakmak2011human}.

 To achieve truly fluid collaboration, robotic systems must transition from rigid executors to adaptive partners \cite{chan2013human}.
-This entails dynamically adjusting the handover location based on the human's continuous movements and actively aligning the object's orientation according to the specific affordances required by the downstream task.
+This entails dynamically adjusting the handover location based on the human's hand pose and aligning the object's orientation according to the affordances required by the downstream task (Fig. \ref{fig:intro}).
+Applications extend beyond able-bodied users retrieving items, targeting collaborative settings like industrial assistance, rehabilitation, eldercare, or domestic support.
 However, designing such reactive systems introduces new challenges: continuous kinematic adaptation can make the robot's motion unpredictable, potentially raising the user's cognitive workload and reducing perceived safety.
 Therefore, it is crucial not only to develop advanced, human-centric kinematic control strategies that fuse real-time tracking with geometric fluidity, but also to rigorously evaluate their impact on the user's psychological and physiological state during the interaction \cite{dehais2011physiological}.